About Us

 Kit Wignall, Vice President

-Kit joined Friends in 2020, after shifting back from Melbourne, where he had volunteered with Friends of Cranbourne Botanic Gardens.
-He joined the Management Committee in 2020 and started volunteering in the Garden Carers and subsequently got involved with the planning and establishment of the new Bushland Restoration project.
+Kit joined Friends in 2020, after shifting back from Melbourne, where he’d volunteered with Friends of Cranbourne Botanic Gardens.
+He joined the Management Committee in 2020 and started volunteering in the Garden Carers and subsequently got involved with the planning & establishment of the new Bushland Restoration project.

-Kit is particularly interested in the science of the protection and restoration of the Kings Park bushland and bushland more generally.
-He is the joint chair of the BGPA/FoKP Joint Bushland sub-committee that was formed in 2021.
+Kit is particularly interested in the science of bushland protection and restoration.
+He’s the joint chair of the Botanic Gardens & Parks Authority and Friends of Kings Park Bushland sub-committee.
 This group is focused on supporting long term planning strategies and specific initiatives for conservation of the Kings Park bushland.

 Email Kit